nhattan/nhattan.github.io/_posts/2015-07-28-import-export-csv-with-ruby-part-2.markdown

 categories: rails csv
 ---

-I'm glad to see you again.
+So glad to see you again.

-The importing part is a little longer than the [exporting part](/rails/csv/2015/07/18/import-export-csv-with-ruby-part-1.html) but I guarantee it's still very simple!
+This post is a little longer than the [Part 1](/rails/csv/2015/07/18/import-export-csv-with-ruby-part-1.html) but still very simple.

-# Say hi to Import
+# Import

 ## Route

 {% highlight ruby %}
-  resources :csv_imports, only: [:create]
+  resource :csv_import, only: [:create]
 {% endhighlight %}

 ## Controller

 {% highlight ruby %}
-class CsvImportsController < ApplicationController before_action :check_params, only: :create
+class CsvImportsController < ApplicationController before_action :validate_model_and_file, only: :create

   def create
     begin